Private Networks

 An example of a usual use case is to connect an application with its database, having these services hosted on 2 separate servers for better resources management.
 A private network helps ensure services can communicate without the database being reachable from the internet.

-This documentation will use the OpenStack CLI as an example, so please ensure that you have already configured your access to the CLI.
+First, ensure that you have already configured your access to the CLI.

 Create a private network and a subnet